From pickleball to Cat'lympics, these are your favorite hobbies of the year

 Joy is a core value at NPR, which is why we have a dedicated space to hear all about your hobbies and passions.
 This year we've heard stories from quitting your job to sail the Caribbean to the deeper meaning behind food blogging and what Britney Spears taught us about resilience.

-We asked you to share what they're really into and why it brings you joy.
+We asked you to share what you're really into and why it brings you joy.
 And nearly 3,000 of you responded!
-You shared your passions, what brings you joy and fills up your spare time.
+You shared your passions and how you spend your precious free time.

 If you need a new hobby, here are a few ideas.